Student Rights and Responsibilities

 - Meet the same essential standards as students without disabilities in their academic program and courses; essential standards include academic, behavioral, performance and technical standards.

-- Report any challenges related to approved accommodation(s) to Disability Services as soon as is reasonably possible to address the challenge and avoid delays in accessing the accommodation(s).
+- Report any challenges related to approved accommodation(s) to CADR as soon as is reasonably possible to address the challenge and avoid delays in accessing the accommodation(s).